 If you want to significantly impact your child’s environment, you need to make sure that you are also involving yourself and giving some time to your child.

-If you just leave the child alone to do things on its own, they can be influenced by other people who make up their environment or lesser interactions will subsequently lessen their observation and understanding ability.
+If you just leave the child alone to do things on its own, it can be influenced by other people who make up their environment or lesser interactions will subsequently lessen their observation and understanding ability.

 If your child is doing homework, sit along with them and help them understand and interpret the lessons thought in school, so that they can have their own perspective towards the problem rather than having just one.